mohbattharani/RaspberryPi/db/README.md

 ## Log system information
 To illustrate a much better example, `system_info_mongodb.py` can be used to log the system information.
 The example was created to log *CPU*, *RAM* and *Disk* status of Raspberry Pi 3.
 The same script can be used log information of any system.

+## Helpful commands
+* After you create your database(s), you can find all available database using

+`> show dbs
+> admin
+  local
+  sensors`

+ Here, I have three databases.

+* To switch to any database use: `use sensors`, where sensors is the name of my database.
+* Now, to show collection in this database use: `db.getCollectionNames()`.
+It will return the names of all available collection in the database.
+* To show the entries of a collection use: `db.cvlab.find()`.
+Here `cvlab` is the name of my collection.
+* To remove the entries from a collection making it empty use: `db.cvlab.remove ({})`.
+You can also filter entries to be removed.